ekomsSavior/PWN-TAG/README.md

 ##  Ethical Usage

-This tool is intended for **educational purposes, red team ops, and ethical testing only**.
+This tool is intended for **educational purposes, red-team ops, and ethical testing only**.
 You are responsible for your actions.
 Do not use this on devices or individuals without consent.